 I have to admit it.
 I love me some IHOP pancakes.
 Breakfast is one of my favorite meals to eat at restaurants, though it’s funny, because I’m normally a savory foods girl.
 I like to order chicken fried steak, bacon or eggs.
 BUT there’s always an exception when we go to IHOP.
 I always get their pancakes.
 They are amazing!
 Especially with their maple pecan syrup.
 Yum!

-I found this copycat version from a blog off Pinterest and read all the reviews.
+found this copycat version from a blog I found off Pinterest and read all the reviews.
+I always like to read reviews before I try a recipe.
 They were all great and everyone said they loved them.
 Some commented they were better than IHOP’s.
 So that was the seller to me.
 I printed off the recipe and made them for dinner.
 (I love breakfast for dinner, too 😀 )

 We absolutely loved these pancakes.
 And I agreed with the reviews.
 They were BETTER than IHOP’s.
-Maybe it’s because they were homemade and who knows what the restaurant puts in theirs (not that I care because I’ll still eat them).
-But this copycat version was great.
+Maybe it’s because they were homemade, and who knows what the restaurant puts in theirs (not that I care because I’ll still eat them).
+This copycat version was really great.
 Kallen will even tell you so.
 He had 3 that night and 2 the next morning for breakfast. 😀